+Instructors:

-Instructors: Instructors: Dr Per Avseth (Independent Consultant, Norway) and Prof. Dr Tor Arne Johansen (University of Bergen, Norway)
+Dr Per Avseth (Independent Consultant, Norway) and Prof. Dr Tor Arne Johansen (University of Bergen, Norway)

-Language: English

-Level: Intermediate
+Language: Level:

-Duration and Online: 4 live sessions of 4 hours CPD Points: 8

-formats: Classroom: 2 days CPD Points: 10
+Duration and formats:

 The field of rock physics represents the link between qualitative geologic parameters and quantitative geophysical measurements.
 Increasingly over the last decade, rock physics stands out as a key technology in petroleum geophysics, as it has become an integral part of quantitative seismic interpretation.
 Ultimately, the application of rock physics tools can reduce exploration risk and improve reservoir forecasting in the petroleum industry.